-DT 196 Special Problems in Computer Aided Drafting (1, 2, 3) 3, 6, or 9 hours laboratory
+DT 196 Special Problems in Computer Aided Drafting (1, 2, 3)

 An advanced course designed to aid the student in the enrichment of an area of concentration in AutoCAD and third party drafting software and is of a research nature.
 Content to be determined by the need of the student under signed contract with the instructor.